matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 });
 ```

-## Other HTML idref attributes
+## Other HTML IDREF attributes

-HTML has quite a few attributes that use `idref`s to create relationships between elements, including some _very_ new ones.
+HTML has quite a few attributes that use `IDREF`s to create relationships between elements, including some _very_ new ones.

 ### The `for` attribute on `<label>` elements